-In this article, we are going to discuss Françoise Bettencourt Meyers’s net worth.
+In this article, we are going to discuss Françoise Bettencourt Meyers Net Worth.

 Françoise Bettencourt Meyers is a French heiress, businesswoman and philanthropist.
 She is the daughter of Liliane Henriette Charlotte Schueller and André Bettencourt, who was the founder of the cosmetics company L’Oréal.

-Her net worth is estimated at $44.7 billion as of 2019, making her the richest woman in Europe.
+Her net worth is estimated at 92 billion USD as of 2023, making her the richest woman in Europe.

 Bettencourt Meyers inherited her fortune when her father died in 2007.
 She has since become a major player in French politics, serving as a deputy in the National Assembly from 2012 to 2017.
 She is also a prominent philanthropist, donating millions of dollars to various causes over the years.